-In order to maintain and improve road safety, road design necessitates the installation of vehicle restraint systems in particular stretches and locations.
+In order to maintain and improve road safety, road design requires the installation of vehicle containment systems in particular sections and locations.

-These systems are designed to redirect out-of-control vehicles on the basis of specific restraint characteristics and levels related to the amount of energy they must withstand, as per the European standard UNE-EN 1317, by means of real-scale crash tests.
+These systems are designed for the reconduction of uncontrolled vehicles based on specific characteristics and containment levels, related to the amount of energy they must resist, in accordance with the European Standard UNE-EN 1317, by means of full-scale crash tests.

-Our road infrastructure safety lab in divided into different areas in which to evaluate the impact behaviour of these elements, in compliance with the European standard UNE-EN 1317, by reproducing different layout configurations.
-Together with safety barriers and parapets, impact attenuators, transitions and terminals allow to have well-rounded, safe roadsides.
+Cidaut, in the road infrastructure safety laboratory, has different areas in which to evaluate the impact behaviour of these elements in accordance with the European standard UNE-EN 1317, reproducing the different configurations of the layouts.
+Together with safety barriers and parapets, impact attenuators, transitions and terminals, they make it possible to complete safe margins on roads.

-Thanks to its dimensions, resources and capabilities, in the outdoor lab we can replicate and assess more daring configurations and designs, from which the best solutions for roads will arise: brickwork, runaway truck ramps, inconceivable ditches.
+In Cidaut's outdoor laboratory, thanks to its dimensions, resources and capacities, we can evaluate the most risky configurations and designs, from which the best solutions for roads will emerge: special constructions, braking beds, unthinkable ditches,…

-To evaluate this aspect, we are certified pursuant to the European standard UNE-EN 12767, which assesses the impact behaviour of this type of elements.
+In order to evaluate this aspect in Cidaut's facilities, we are accredited to carry out tests in accordance with the European Standard UNE-EN 12767, which evaluates the impact behaviour of this type of elements.

 Certification and support of the CE marking

-In order to provide support to our clients during the certification process for their products, we collaborate (as notified body No1813) with Spanish Notified Bodies that grant the CE marking of vehicle restraint systems in order as to speed up the additional formalities and testing needed to obtain said mark.
+In order to support its customers in the certification process of their products, CIDAUT collaborates with the Spanish Notified Bodies that grant the CE marking of Road Restraint Systems to speed up the procedures and additional tests necessary to obtain this marking.

-Even though full-scale testing of a restraint system may be considered to be the final step in its development, during the design phase it might become necessary to evaluate different system operation mechanisms, to check whether foundations, anchors and joints behave according to design specifications and to obtain detailed information on the transmission of forces to said elements.
+While full-scale testing of a containment system may be understood as the final step in its development, in the design phase it may be necessary to evaluate different mechanisms of operation of the systems, check whether foundations, anchors and joints behave according to design specifications, or obtain detailed information about the transmission of forces to these elements.

-Since one of the fundamental aspects of safety lies with users and their behaviour, the configuration of the different areas in the Road Safety Lab – with over 20,000 paved square metres – allows us to conduct controlled driving tests aimed at assessing the behaviour of users when they are faced with different preventive safety aspects or new signalling or lighting systems which, for safety reasons, cannot be evaluated in real traffic conditions.
-Therefore, we have at our disposal a controlled environment that reproduces existing road conditions.
+As one of the fundamental aspects of safety is on the side of users and their behaviour, the configuration of the different areas, with more than 20,000 m2 asphalted in the Road Safety Laboratory, allow controlled driving tests to be carried out, aimed at evaluating the behaviour of users in the face of different aspects of preventive safety, or new signaling or lighting systems, which for safety reasons would not be evaluated with real traffic.
+This provides a controlled environment that reproduces the existing conditions on the road.